Using Mule ESB to exchange business flow data between distribution portals, SQL Server and Oracle Databases.

 - addBOMItem Details: BOM item details can be accessed in the Oracle EBS instance.

-- userAccountSyncJob: User account details in Oracle EBS are integrated to the SQL Server database, which allows distribution portal users to easily access the user accounts information.
+- userAccountSyncJob: User account details in Oracle EBS are integrated into the SQL Server database, which allows distribution portal users to easily access the user accounts information.

 - returnLetterDocument: Return Letter document information can be viewed and downloaded in Oracle EBS.